-You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and the related notes and other financial information included elsewhere in this Form 10-Q. Some of the information contained in this discussion and analysis contains forward-looking statements that involve risks and uncertainties.
+You should read the following discussion and analysis of our financial condition and results of operations together with our condensed and consolidated financial statements and the related notes and other financial information included elsewhere in this Quarterly Report on Form 10-Q (Form 10-Q).
+Some of the information contained in this discussion and analysis contains forward-looking statements that involve risks and uncertainties.
 You should review the section titled "Risk factors" in this Form 10-Q for a discussion of important factors that could cause actual results to differ materially from the results described below.